 Actun Tunichil Muknal.
 "ATM," near Belmopan, provides the most rewarding Mayan cave experience in Belize, and indeed in the entire region.
 Many visitors say it is the highlight of all their travels in Central America.
 To see the cave, you have to take a 45-minute hike and a brief swim, and be a part of a guided tour.
 Only about 30 guides are certified to lead trips to ATM.
 Photography is no longer permitted.

 Barton Creek Cave.
 You can canoe through part of this 7-mile (11-km) wet-cave system once used by the Maya for human sacrifices.
 It's about a half hour off the Chiquilbul Road on the way to the Mountain Pine Ridge.

 Cahal Pech.
 This small Late Classic site, with a lovely location on a hill overlooking San Ignacio, is easily accessible from town.
 It has a little museum.

 Caracol.
 The largest and most significant site in Belize is a must if you're in the Cayo.
-It's an all-day trip from San Ignacio through the Mountain Pine Ridge, but it's well worth the time.
-There's a museum and visitor center, and extensive excavations have been underway for more than 30 years.
+One of its temples remains the tallest human-made structure in all of Belize.
+There's a museum and visitor center, and extensive excavations have been under way for decades.

 Che Chem Ha.
 This cave on private land south of Benque Viejo has artifacts dating back 2,000 years.